How Much Do Lawyers Earn in South Africa?

 In-House CounselR500,000 – R2.5 million

-Meanwhile, practitioners of tax law, owing to the intricate nature of financial regulations, fiscal policy, and compliance, enjoy higher compensation—between R500,000 and R2 million—with expertise in this area often being in high demand both locally and abroad.
+Due to the complexity of financial regulations, fiscal policy, and compliance, tax law practitioners earn between R500,000 and R2 million, and their expertise is in high demand domestically and globally.

 Economic Conditions and Market Demand